Found by AI

 Profile: Plumber, HVAC company, dentist, law firm, accountant.
 Revenue $500K-$5M.
 Monthly marketing budget $3,000-$8,000.

-59% of ChatGPT searches carry local intent — users asking for businesses near them (Local Falcon, 2025).
-AI search is not a future concern for local businesses; it is the present behavior of their potential customers.
+59% of ChatGPT searches carry local intent - users asking for businesses near them (Local Falcon, 2025).
+AI search isn't a future concern for local businesses; it's the present behavior of their customers.
 An AI assistant asked "best plumber near me in [city]" gives one or two recommendations, not ten ranked results.
 Being that recommendation requires structured citations, verified business data, and GEO-optimized service pages.

 Channel Allocation Monthly Spend ($5K budget) Priority Tactics